iits-consulting/otc-terraform-template/README.md

 If you want to do the workshop on your tenant you need to create a user first and configure the IAM:

-1. Login into the OTC UI
+1. Login into the T Cloud Public UI
 2. Go to _IAM_
 3. Create a new project for the workshop
 4. Create a user and assign it the admin role (you will need the username and password)